Indianapolis Colts vs. Houston Texans NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Over/under insights

+- Indianapolis' games this season have gone over 43.5 points four of five times.

-- Indianapolis has combined with its opponents to score more than 43.5 points in four of five games this season.
+- Houston's games have gone over 43.5 points in three of five chances this season.

+- The combined points per game average of the two teams, 39.4, is 4.1 points fewer than Sunday's over/under.

+- This contest's over/under is 10.3 points fewer than the 53.8 these two squads combine to give up per game in 2020.

 - The Colts and their opponents have scored an average of 46.4 points per game in 2020, 2.9 more than Sunday's total.